See that guy walking down the street? A stranger. Never heard of you or your product. Doesn’t care.

 If it’s a blog post:

-- Make it relevant and helpful, giving your visitors the answer they came to you for.
+- Make it relevant and helpful, giving your visitors the answers they came to you for

-- Make sure it sends a clear message.
+- Make sure it sends a clear and convincing message

-- Focus on answering the questions your visitors have on each page.
+- Anticipate and answer the questions your visitors may have on each page

-- Add testimonials that support your claims and add to your credibility.
+- Add social proof (testimonials, case studies, etc.) that supports your claims and add to your credibility

-- Add a call to action guiding your visitors to the next step.
+- Add a compelling call to action guiding your visitors to the next step

 Somewhat counter-intuitive but great tip that absolutely make sense: Remove your Testimonials page and use testimonials on other, relevant pages.